Akagra12/Screen_guard-ai/submission_note.md

 ## 3. Required Metrics (Inference & Cost)
 * **Latency:** **~330 ms** per image (on Laptop Intel CPU, single-threaded).
-  * *Note on Latency:* ~95% of this time is spent by OpenCV decoding the high-resolution (8–13 MP) input JPEG.
-The actual model inference (scaling, feature selection, ensemble voting) takes **less than 5 ms**.
-In production, pre-resizing images to 512×512 before saving would reduce total latency to **under 15 ms**.
+  * **Note on Latency:**Approximately 95% of the total execution time is spent decoding the original high-resolution (8–13 MP) JPEG image using OpenCV.
+Feature extraction, preprocessing, and ensemble prediction together require less than 5 ms. If images are resized to 512×512 before storage, the total latency is expected to **under 15 ms**.

+* **Inference:** Fully deterministic and runs entirely offline.
+No network connection, external APIs, or cloud services are required during prediction.
+* **Model Size:** `detector_model.pkl` – **2.84 MB**
 * **Cost per Image:**
   * **On-device (local):** **$0** (runs free on client phone/laptop CPU).
   * **Cloud Server (Scale):** **~$2.75 per 1,000,000 images** (or **$0.00275 per 1,000 images**).